THE ISLAMIC REPUBLIC

 All of which leads us to Khodaafarin Bridge on a brisk autumn morning in the Caucasus, just after dawn.

 This is not be the only narco-link into Nagorno-Karabakh.
 The isolation and geography of the Aras River presents many potential crossing points from Iran that are surely utilised on other days.
 A simple dinghy is enough to cross the river and land smaller consignments of Afghanistan’s poisonous export into Europe’s back door.
 This is likely the modus operandi of independent smugglers, and likely also of Tehran’s industrial, in-house smuggling operation.
-Locally it is well known that the Aras River is a porous border used for drug shipments.
+Locally it is well known that the Aras River is a porus border used for drug shipments.
 The authorities studiously maintain a blind eye to this and indeed, one would assume, have a personal stake in its success.

 The Khodaafarin Bridge is also off the grid and suitable for this illicit purpose also.
 A simple locked gate and some loosely-wound barbed wire gives the outward appearance of disuse.
 In reality it is anything but.

-Five nondescript trucks trundle down the Iranian side of the valley and park up near the most complete of the two bridges.
+Five nondescript trucks trundle down of the Iranian side of the valley and park up near the most complete of the two bridges.
 A group of perhaps 30 men disembark from one.
 Brazenly, they are wearing dark green khakis.
 What look like military issue uniforms.

 The Revolutionary Guards’ Quds Force is commanded by Major General Qasem Soleimani,66 an almost James Bond baddie.
 Grey-haired Soleimani would not look out of place facing off against Daniel Craig, played by an almost doppelgänger Sean Connery.